StrangeJay/DevOps-Project2/README.md

 - When you are done, reload Nginx to apply the changes:
 `sudo systemctl reload nginx`

-Congratulations, your new server is active , but the web root `/var/www/projectlemp` is still empty. *Create an index.html file in that location, to test that the new server block works as expected:
+Congratulations, your new server is active, but the web root `/var/www/projectlemp` is still empty. *Create an index.html file in that location, to test that the new server block works as expected:*

 > sudo echo 'Hello lemp from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) 'with public IP'
 > $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlemp/index.html